plainoldcheese/YourTube/README.md

 # YourTube

-take back control of your youtube consumption. this script uses the [XML rss feed output file from youtube](https://www.youtube.com/subscription_manager) to fetch the last 15 videos from each channel in your subscriptions.
+take back control of your youtube consumption. this script uses the [XML rss feed output file from youtube](https://www.youtube.com/subscription_manager) to fetch the last x amount of videos from each channel in your subscriptions.

 ## examples of output